indvd00m/testblockchain/README.md

 | `settxfee` | |
 | `validateaddress` | |

-Other methods will return `-32001` or `-32601` errors codes.
+Other methods will return `-32001` or `-32601` error codes.
 Behavior of some implemented methods may differ from original blockchain but as far as possible it repeats the original.

 ## CI
 Travis builds:
 [![Build Status](https://travis-ci.org/indvd00m/testblockchain.svg?branch=master)](https://travis-ci.org/indvd00m/testblockchain)

-## Implementation details

 ## Download release